 Sometimes, they will hold themselves back out of guilt for the possibility of “overtaking” their partner.

-They might not take the promotion out of fear for adding to their partner’s existing feelings of low self-esteem.
+They might not take the promotion out of fear of adding to their partner’s existing feelings of low self-esteem.

 Or, they might refrain from starting a new business because of how their partner might react.